jinkim0517/Pod-GO-Patch-Agent/README.md

                   applies them, writes a .pgp
 ```

 The model never writes a preset directly.
-It only proposes **edit operations** — set a parameter, bypass a block, swap an amp model, set tempo, rename.
-The patch engine is the guardrail: it applies edits to your actual file and **rejects anything that doesn't fit** — a wrong parameter name, a bad value type, an amp swapped out for a reverb.
+It only proposes **edit operations**, such as setting a parameter, bypassing a block, swapping an amp model, setting tempo, and renaming the patch.
+The patch engine is the guardrail: it applies edits to your actual file and rejects anything that doesn't fit, such as a wrong parameter name, a bad value type, an amp swapped out for a reverb.
 The worst case is an edit that gets rejected and reported back to you.

 Two extra layers of reliability on top of that:

 1. **JSON schema enforcement.** The Ollama call includes a formal schema for the `{"reply", "edits"}` response shape.
 The model physically cannot emit an unrecognized structure.
 2. **Repair pass.** If a small model still produces a non-standard shape, `coerce_to_edits` maps it to real blocks and parameters that exist, so the worst case is informative rejections rather than a silent no-op.

-Parameter tweaks and bypass toggles are **always exact**, because they only touch keys already in your file.
+Parameter tweaks and bypass toggles are always exact, because they only touch keys already in your file.
 Changes also cascade into snapshots that were in sync with the old value, so your existing snapshots stay coherent.

 ---